How to Choose a Car Insurance Company

 Not every insurance company is licensed to operate in every state.
 As a general rule, you should only buy from an insurer licensed in your state so that when a problem arises, you can rely on your state insurance commission to intervene.
 Sometimes, when car owners buy insurance online, they do so from an out-of-state provider not recognized in their state.
 This can be problematic.
 To find out which companies are licensed in your state, contact your state's insurance commission.
 The National Association of Insurance Commissioners can direct you to the appropriate agency in your state.

 Once you've narrowed down the list of insurance providers operating in your state, it's time to shop for the best deal.
 With most consumers, price, more than any other single factor, influences their auto insurance buying decision.
 Since many companies offer policies and prices that vary greatly, you should get at least three quotes.
-Primary sources are either direct-to-consumer companies (Geico, Amica), independent agents (State Farm, Allstate, Nationwide) or internet-based offerings (Progressive).
+Primary sources are direct-to-consumer companies (Geico, Amica), independent agents (State Farm, Allstate, Nationwide) or internet-based offerings (Progressive).
 Direct sellers usually offer the most competitive premiums, but these companies also demand near-perfect driving records.